kadena-io/pact-json/README.md

 library user.
 It prioritizes these features over convenience; there is no `Generics`-based instance deriving and no generic intermediate value like `Data.Aeson.Value`.
+The library includes a number of utils to reproduce encodings that are backward compatible with `aeson <2`, `hashable <1.3.1`, and `unordered-containers <0.2.16`.
+These utils can be found under `Pact.JSON.Legacy`.

 ## Exmaple usage